LucianBuzzo/articles/mini-libs/article.markdown

-All in all I had a bunch of fun writing all of these and the experience has deepened my understanding of front end web development and really boosted my confidence in writing javascript unaided by libraries.
+All in all I had a bunch of fun writing all of these and the experience has deepened my understanding of front end web development and really boosted my confidence in writing Javascript unaided by libraries.
 I will continue to work on these as side projects, hopefully adding documentation and unit tests!